 Are there any places that you can become weightless other than space?

-A spacecraft that is orbiting the Earth is never beyond the Earth's gravity (in fact, the Earth's gravity holds it in orbit).
+A spacecraft that is orbiting the Earth is not beyond the Earth's gravity (in fact, the Earth's gravity holds it in orbit).
 So the term zero-gravity is a bit misleading.
 People and objects aren't really weightless when in space.
 Instead, they are in a state of free-fall around the Earth.
 This freefall creates a microgravity environment where things float.

-Submitted by Alex (age 12, Denver, Colorado, USA)
+Submitted by Alex (Denver, Colorado, USA)